Musical Theatre Podcast | Episode 6 – Opening Numbers

-Episode 6 of the Take Me to the World Musical Theatre Podcast is all about the opening numbers in musicals.
-I talk about overtures, prologues, preludes, and other opening numbers in musicals.
+Episode 6 of the Take Me To The World Musical Theatre Podcast is all about opening numbers in musicals.
+I talk about overtures, prologues, preludes, and other types of opening numbers in musicals.

 Where to Listen to Episode 6?